becauseinterwebs/json-api-server/README.md

 www.your-service.url/Table1?include=*Table2

-You can also use filters and fields keyword, including dot-notation nesting:
+You can also use filters and fields keywords, including dot-notation nesting:

 ?filter[Table1.field1][like]=some-text&fields[Table1]=id,field1

 Please see the [sequelize-jsonapi-query](https://bitbucket.jwtreporting.com/projects/MT/repos/sequelize-jsonapi-query/browse) library for more information.

+#### Available Filter Keywords

+Please see the documentation for the [sequelize-jsonapi-query](https://github.com/becauseinterwebs/sequelize-jsonapi-query) library that is installed when you run ```npm install```.

 ### Jobs
 You can define jobs (located in the /jobs folder) that can be called by a CRON.
-For example, if you have a job file name 'Locations', you could execute it by running:
+For example, if you have a job file name 'Test', you could execute it by running:

-    npm run job Locations
+    npm run job Test

 The job name must match the name of the job file (minus the .js extension.)
 There is a sample job located in the /jobs folder to help get you started.